veerendra2/veerendra2.github.io/_posts/2019-1-17-kubernetes-the-hard-way-2.md

 EOF
 {% endhighlight %}
 ### The Kubernetes Frontend Load Balancer
-As I said earlier, we are not using GCP load network load balancer, but we are using nginx docker container on host(Laptop) to load balance the requests.
+As I said earlier, we are not going using GCP load network load balancer, but we are going using nginx docker container on host(Laptop) to load balance the requests.

 In this section, we will build nginx docker image with appropriate configuration to load balance requests among controller nodes(`m1` and `m2`)

 ##### nginx configuration
-Specify controller's IPs with kube-api server's port and create nginx configuration like below
+Specify controllers IPs with kube-api server's port in nginx configuration like below
 {% highlight shell %}
 # On host
+cd ~/kubernetes-the-hard-way

 $ cat <<EOF | tee kubernetes.conf
 stream {